Have You Been Paying Attention?: Production and broadcast

 The series was first commissioned by Network Ten on 25 October 2013, with the first season to consist of eight episodes which would air over the final four weeks of ratings season and first four weeks of summer ratings.

 In February 2014, it was reported in an interview with host and co-executive producer Tom Gleisner that Network Ten had given the series an "open-ended" run for its 2014 season.
 The second season premiered on 23 February 2014 in the new timeslot of 6pm Sunday.
 On 9 April 2014, part way through the second season, it was announced that the show would be moved from the 6pm Sunday timeslot to 9.30pm Monday, and expanded to a one-hour format.
 The later timeslot would allow the series to include more adult themes.
 Following a six-week hiatus, the show returned on Monday 19 May 2014.
 Beginning on 14 July, season two moved an hour earlier to 8:30pm as a result of the low ratings of 24: Live Another Day which previously occupied the timeslot.

 On 29 September 2014, it was reported that a Year in Review special had been commissioned which would air later in the year.
 The special aired on 17 November 2014, reviewing the top news stories of the past 12 months.
 The special saw the introduction of guest quizmasters to the format, which have since become a recurring feature of the series.

 On 14 November 2014, the series was renewed for a third season, which premiered on 11 May 2015.

 A second Year in Review special aired following the third season, premiering on 23 November 2015.

 On 26 October 2015, the series was renewed for a fourth season, which premiered on 9 May 2016.
 In October 2016, part of the set was revamped to include illuminating buzzers and minor changes in graphics.

 A 2016 Year in Review special premiered on 21 November 2016.

 In October 2018, Working Dog Productions agreed with Ten Network Holdings to sell international rights to the format to the network's parent company, CBS Studios International.

+Starting with the thirteenth season in 2025, episodes were made available on the series’ official YouTube channel for international audiences.